Overcoming cultural blind spots in global training

 Culture and the digital world

-Putting these ideas into practice, Jessica shows us the difference in cultural opinions on the same subject matter.
-In this instance, it’s the USA.
 “From the cultural perspective of Japan, they think Americans are relaxed, friendly, spontaneous, emotional and impulsive, whereas Mexicans think Americans are always in a rush, serious, restrained, methodical and composed.”

-In a learning environment, having an awareness of the nuances and habits of different cultures can help you to avoid any significantly off-base content.
 As Jessica puts it, “We can’t be all things to all people, but we can tweak things to make online learning much more relevant to different cultures.”

 How the Hofstede model can help

-But how can we possibly learn enough detail from each individual culture around the world?
-It’s not as tricky as you might think, thanks to the Hofstede Model.
+But how can we learn enough detail from each culture worldwide?

-The Hofstede Model works by identifying six social dilemmas that all societies face, and how different countries resolve these social dilemmas.
-This, in turn, gives us a language to understand cultural differences.
+The Hofstede Model identifies six social dilemmas that all societies face and how different countries resolve these social dilemmas.
+These six dilemmas are:

 • How do we deal with power inequality in society?